Skip to Main Content

 • Lowers your overall debt: Paying off debt is generally a good idea, as it can free up money for other goals and reduce financial stress.
 It also lowers your debt-to-income ratio (DTI), which can help you qualify for mortgages and other types of loans.

 • Increases your available credit: If you can keep the account open, like with a credit card or line of credit, the credit available to you will increase when you pay off your balance.
-This lowers your credit utilization which can improve your credit score
+This lowers your credit utilization, which can improve your credit score

-• Shows responsible credit history: Paying off a loan looks good to lenders, as it helps indicate you are a responsible borrower who repays their debts.
+• Shows responsible credit habits: Paying off a loan looks good to lenders, as it helps indicate you are a responsible borrower who repays their debts.
 Closed loan accounts can remain on your credit report for 7 to 10 years.

 • Chance of prepayment penalties (rare): Very few lenders charge prepayment fees if you pay off a loan early.
 But it’s still worth reviewing your loan terms to make sure there is no penalty that could cut into any interest savings from paying early.